-The burden of closely adhering to Section II of the Appraisal Guidelines is placed upon the appraiser of record, though with the assurance that the IA DNR will be available to the appraiser for guidance in the appraisal format to be followed, if needed.
+Section II - This longer section is intended to define for the appraiser of record DNR's Review Authority, provide Definitions of Market Value for both appraisal standards - USPAP and UASFLA's "Yellow Book," and finally to offer guidance in the appraisal format to be followed, if needed.
+If the appraiser of record understands the current edition of each Standard, then that will alleviate most situations, however, we encourage all appraisers to read through this section for helpful information.
 We pledge to address any concerns in a timely manner.
-If necessary, following our preliminary appraisal review, we will address any need for corrective action in a professional manner with the appraiser of record in order to bring the appraisal report into compliance for the appropriate standards and/or methodology.
+If necessary following our preliminary appraisal review, we will address any need for corrective action in a professional manner with the appraiser of record (with the client's permission) in order to bring the appraisal report into compliance for the appropriate standards and appraisal methodology.